Here’s how preparing a copywriting proposal is like dating again

 But, I digress.

-I’ve been prepping a bunch of copywriting proposals lately, and it’s all starting to feel a little bit like the dating dance.
+I’ve started to notice when I go through the copywriting proposal process, it’s started to feel a little bit like the dating dance.
 Let me explain.

 You put yourself out there